Learn a little more about us.

 Cat is a psychologist with a doctorate in Clinical Psychology.
 She has worked in both public and private sectors, offering evidence-based group and individual therapy.
 This includes Cognitive Behaviour Therapy, Acceptance Commitment Therapy, Dialectical Behaviour Therapy, and Compassion-Focused Therapy for adults facing diverse mental health difficulties including mood and anxiety disorders.
 Her passion lies in empowering women to build meaningful lives and connection with others through self-compassion and reflection.

-Cat has expertise in behaviour change and lifestyle medicine – a fancy way of saying she uses the latest evidence to help people adopt healthier habits to support their mental health and thinking skills – and completed her PhD in this field.
-Her current research focus is looking at the impact of surf therapy on mental health and developing a lifestyle program to help youth with anxiety and depression.
+Cat has expertise in digital mental health, behaviour change and lifestyle medicine – a fancy way of saying she uses the latest evidence to help people adopt healthier habits to support their mental health and thinking skills – and completed her PhD in this field.
+Her current research focus is looking at developing a digital lifestyle program to help youth with anxiety and depression.

-Based in Naarm/Melbourne, Cat enjoys attending local music gigs, exploring the outdoors, and diving into creative pursuits—from cheese knife whittling to pottery, nothing is off limits!
+Based in Mparntwe/Alice Springs, Cat enjoys camping, hiking, and diving into creative pursuits - from cheese knife whittling to pottery, nothing is off limits!

 EmailLinkedInInstagram